 Get Professional Support

-Oftentimes the impacts of narcissistic abuse from a mother are complicated and are difficult to untangle without the support of a mental health professional.
+Oftentimes the impacts on daughters of narcissistic mothers are complicated and difficult to untangle without the support of a mental health professional.
 A trained mental health professional can provide a safe place for you to sort out memories and beliefs about yourself, to understand the different things you’ve experienced, and learn new ways to care for yourself moving forward.

 When to Seek Professional Support